mani-sh-reddy/CNE-SFIA-2/README.md

 ![jenkins-scripts](https://user-images.githubusercontent.com/47571755/114146878-02c62a80-9910-11eb-9a19-c8c936a88409.png)

-For the Jenkins pipeline the app is not deployed in the kubernetes cluster so that phase of the build has not passed.
+For the Jenkins pipeline, the app is not deployed in the Kubernetes cluster so that phase of the build has not passed.
 This shows that CI was successful, but it has not deployed yet.

-From the second stage, Docker was used to containerise the application ready for test.
+From the second stage, Docker was used to containerise the application ready for testing.
 This is explained further in the section below.

 ### Docker
 For this project, Docker was used to containerise the flask application.
 The app consisted of both the front-end and back-end and both parts needed to be put in a docker container to mitigate "dependency hell".
-It allows devs to send code to other teams inside of a container with all the required dependencies, which in-theory means the software that runs on your computer will be the software that runs on another person’s computer.
+It allows devs to send code to other teams inside of a container with all the required dependencies, which in theory means the software that runs on your computer will be the software that runs on another person’s computer.

 The provided application needed to be containerised.
 This was done through a Dockerfile.
 The Dockerfile for the front end is shown below.
-The app is installed upon a python environment along with all the requirements for the apps to run.
+The app is installed in a python environment along with all the requirements for the apps to run.

 ![jenkins-scripts](https://user-images.githubusercontent.com/47571755/114149901-51c18f00-9913-11eb-960e-a0e064f2b8d7.png)